WELCOME

 Villanova, Pennsylvania 19085

-Shams C. Inati is a specialist in Islamic philosophy and theology with particular emphasis on Ibn Sina (Avicenna), metaphysics, and the problem of evil.
+Shams C. Inati is a professor and specialist in Islamic philosophy and theology with particular emphasis on Ibn Sina (Avicenna), metaphysics, and the problem of evil.
 She is also a poetess and a song writer, a public speaker and an advocate of human rights and world peace based on justice.

 Spread knowledge so that you may increase tolerance, love, justice, and peace; for ignorance is the source of their contraries.